jgagne/ajovt3-zs21-vskk/01-character-description.md

 > 7. The letter O made of two koi fish swimming to form an oval, in pen and ink, on a peaceful ink wash background.
 ```

-2. Please review [artwork](#artwork) requirements, update, and optimize all images for performance (and accessibility)
+2. Please review artwork [requirements](#details), then update and optimize all images for performance (and accessibility) via Photoshop and optimization tools (as listed below).

 **Note:**